 Bud's foster brother beats him up.
 His foster parents lock him up overnight in a shed, where he's stung by a nest of hornets.

 Did you know you can flag iffy content?
 Adjust limits for Violence & Scariness in your kid's entertainment guide.Get started

 Parents Need to Know

-Parents need to know that this well-crafted and funny tale of an orphan's poignant search for a home will keep readers turning the page.
-Parents should know that Bud runs away from his abusive foster family.
-There are frank descriptions of the horrors of the Depression.
-Written in a strong, compelling voice, it beautifully evokes life for African Americans, especially musicians, in Michigan during the Depression.
+Parents need to know that Bud, Not Buddy, by Christopher Paul Curtis (The Watsons Go to Birmingham--1963), won the Newbery Medal and the Coretta Scott King Author Award.
+It's a well-crafted, funny tale of an orphan's poignant search for a home that will keep readers turning the page.
+Bud, a 10-year-old African American boy, runs away from his abusive foster family in Flint, Michigan, where his foster brother beat him up and his foster parents locked him up overnight in a shed, where he was stung by a nest of hornets.
+He embarks on a journey to find his father that leads him to Grand Rapids.
+Along the way, he endures fear, and there are frank descriptions of the horrors of the Great Depression of the 1930s.
+Written in a strong, compelling voice, Bud, Not Buddy beautifully evokes what life was like for African Americans, especially musicians, in Michigan during the Depression.

 Young Bud tells his story in BUD, NOT BUDDY in his own lively voice, making his character practically leap off the page.
 At times tough, sad, resilient, and funny, 10-year-old Bud is completely irresistible.
 His personality, coupled with the fast pace of the story, captures the attention of young readers on the first page and keeps them riveted right through to the end.